eric-blake/Connect-4/README.md

 * Build a simple, fun and challenging game that will engage the player.

 ### Target Audience
-* Anyone with an interest in playing online games
+* Anyone with an interest in playing online games.

 ### User goals
 * I want to see clear instructions on how to play this game.